×

 What do people appreciate most about the culture in Malaysia?

 "Expatriates in Malaysia are drawn to the country’s diverse culture and friendly, welcoming people.
 They appreciate the country’s rich heritage, as well as its beautiful, natural environment and its unique blend of traditional and modern influences.
 Expats also value the variety of delicious cuisines, including Malay, Chinese, and Indian, and the many opportunities for outdoor activities such as hiking, climbing, and scuba diving.
-Additionally, the affordable cost of living and the relatively lower taxes compared to other countries makes living in Malaysia attractive for expats," said one person in Malaysia.
+Additionally, the affordable cost of living and the relatively lower taxes compared to other countries makes living in Malaysia attractive for expats," remarked one member in Malaysia.

 View More Answers